amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

 now! () ## current time appears on the console
 ```

 The type expression `() → IO ()` of the function `now!` means that the function takes an argument of the unit type and returns a value of the type `IO ()`.
-The unit type has only one occupant, the unit value; both the type and the value are written as `()`, by FP convention.
+The [unit type](https://en.wikipedia.org/wiki/Unit_type) has only one occupant, the unit value; both the type and the value are written as `()`, by FP convention.
+Its analogue in PP languages is the C `void` type.
 The unit value cannot be manipulated.
 That is, it cannot be used to perform meaningful computation.
 Its only use is to cause side effects.
 The return type `IO ()`—the `IO` type parameterised with the unit type—represents an I/O side effect.
 Thus, the type expression `() → IO ()` states that the function `now!` takes no meaningful argument and it does not return a useful value but causes an I/O side effect, which in this case is to print today's date to the console.
 A function, like `now!`, that takes the unit value `()` as the argument is invoked thus: `now! ()`.

 ***mark predicate functions***—Predicate functions—those that check a condition on the argument and return a $\mathbb{B}$ value—must be marked with the `?` symbol, which indicates the interrogatory nature of predicate functions.
 This, too, is a convention in Scheme, but it is mandatory in our new language.
 Visually, it is more succinct and more distinctive than naming predicate functions with the `is...` prefix, which is the convention in most languages.